Need-blind admission: Need-blind for resident applicants

+Need-aware schools that meet needs of admitted students

 Many reputable institutions that once championed need-blind policies have modified their policies due to rising costs as well as subpar endowment returns.
 Such institutions include prestigious colleges that do not offer merit-based aid but promise to meet 100% of financial need (mostly through grants).
 These stated institutions refer to themselves as "need-aware" or "need-sensitive," with policies that detract from their ability to admit and educate all qualified candidates but allow them to meet the full need of all admitted students who qualify for financial aid (many institutions extend this policy to all students).

 For instance, at Macalester College, Mount Holyoke College and Smith College, at least 95% of students are admitted without financial need being a factor, but a slim percentage, generally students who are waitlisted or who have borderline qualifications, are reviewed in consideration of the college's projected financial resources.
 All three colleges grant all admitted students financial aid packages meeting 100% of need.
 At Wesleyan University, attempted shifts to a "need-aware" admission policy have resulted in protests by the school's student body.

 Some institutions only meet the full need for students who are domestic US residents and/or are eligible for US federal financial aid, as proven by the applicant's FAFSA and CSS profile.
 A few only meet the full need of students under specific demographics who are considered "economically disadvantaged" and may not be guaranteed to meet the full need of other students.
 Do note that some colleges don't state their financial aid admissions policy, so they're sorted into the need-aware category.
 The following schools fall into this category: